talsp/webcam/README.md

 # Webcam over socket

+This code is to be used for educational purposes or legal penetration testing only I do not take responsibility for any misuse or illegal action/use of this code

 A simple app that transfers the webcam feed from one app to another over socket There are 2 python scripts